 UBC CPD has a mandate to support all health professions in the Faculty of Medicine with their lifelong learning and Continuing Professional Development.
 Our suite of educational programming that is designed specifically for practicing midwives, or that includes midwives as part of a multi- or interprofessional audience, continues to expand.

 UBC CPD provides a range of educational offerings on cancer care in family practice.
 Our innovative education is based on the latest guidelines and best practices.
 Interactive workshops are offered in communities throughout BC and our live webinars are available to everyone.
 Find out about upcoming oncology education, read online articles, and access physician and patient resources.

-This initiative is working for and with physicians to help achieve more effective disability management for patients on medical leave from work.
-UBC CPD, in partnership with BC Collaborative for Disability Prevention (BCCDP), has developed physician focused education to support and improve patient care in the field of workplace disability.
+The purpose of this initiative was to help physicians achieve more effective disability management for patients on medical leave from work.
+UBC CPD, in partnership with BC Collaborative for Disability Prevention (BCCDP), developed physician focused education to support and improve patient care in the field of workplace disability.

 Physiotherapy Continuing Professional Development (Physiotherapy CPD) program fosters a culture of continuous learning for BC physiotherapists.
 Our goal is to improve the health and quality of life of British Columbians through innovative CPD and to support quality improvement in physiotherapy practice.
 The initiatives in this program are informed by an Advisory Committee representing key provincial physiotherapy professional organizations, CPD stakeholders and practitioners.